Vatuu/discord-rpc/README.md

 The so-called Rich Presence contains the following fields for you to fill in:

-- State: The general state the current play-session is in (Waiting, Playing, Watching some Leaderboards, whatever).
+- State: The general state the current play-session is in (Waiting, Playing, Watching some leaderboards, etc).
 - Details: Details to the current play-session, like the location, or current score.
 - Timestamps: Show how long the current game-session will go, or how long the player is already playing, up to you.
 - Images: One big cubic, and one smaller round images with a custom tooltip text, to show some more details.